Platypus survey methods (pros and cons)

 • Provides quantitative data for longer-term population monitoring (though it can be challenging to obtain enough captures for really reliable findings).

-• Best-practice techniques are based on knowledge gained over several decades by researchers working in a wide range of water bodies.
+• Best-practice techniques are based on experience gained over several decades by researchers working in a wide range of water bodies.

 Limitations: